WilliamNunes905/WilliamNunes905/README.md

 Hi, I'm William Nunes, I'm from Tubarão-SC 💚.

-📖️ I'm a fullstack student at Trybe and currently, I'm deepening my knowledge in Back-end.
+📖️ I'm a fullstack student at Trybe and currently, I'm deepening my knowledge in Front-end.

 * ✏ Social network, [follow me](https://www.linkedin.com/in/williamnunesdev/).
 * 💫 Always aiming at **usability** and **code performance**.